-- 8.3 The membership of the Misconduct Appeals Panel will be appointed by the CEO of the Conservatoire, and will be: - a) A Chair, usually a member of the School's governing body; - b) A senior member of staff from another School, to be drawn from either principals or other senior staff of another School; - c) Another member, who shall be either a member of staff of the School or of one of the other Conservatoire Schools. - 8.4 The Panel will be served by a Secretary who shall be a member of Conservatoire staff, either from one of the Schools or from Shared Services.
+- 8.3 The membership of the Misconduct Appeals Panel will be appointed by the Executive Director, and will be: - a) A Chair, usually a member of the School's governing body; - b) A senior member of staff from another higher education institution; - c) Another member, who shall be either a member of staff of the School or another higher education institution. - 8.4 The Panel will be served by a Secretary who shall usually be a member of School staff.
 The Secretary shall act as note-taker and shall advise the Misconduct Appeals Panel regarding procedural matters but shall not take part in any decision-making. - 8.5 No one will serve on the Misconduct Appeals Panel who has had formal involvement in any previous consideration of the allegation, or a connection to, the misconduct to be considered by the Panel.
 Panel members must be in a position to act and be seen to act impartially in relation to the student and the case being considered.
-The School Principal may serve as Panel Chair or a Panel member if they have not been involved in the case, or its consideration under this Policy. - 8.6 Any member appointed to a Misconduct Appeals Panel who considers that there is or that there appears to be a conflict of interest or compromise in their serving on a particular Panel shall notify the Secretary to the Misconduct Appeals Panel.
-The Secretary shall then determine whether a replacement Panel member should be appointed. - 8.7 The quorum for a hearing of the Misconduct Appeals Panel will be the Chair and two other members.

-- 8.8 In determining whether a School representative should attend the hearing to respond to the student's appeal, the final decision regarding the member of staff to be called shall rest with the Chair of the Misconduct Appeals Panel. - 8.9 In the circumstance that the student and/or any other relevant parties are unable to attend, it will be at the discretion of the Chair of the Misconduct Appeals Panel as to whether the appeal proceedings may continue or whether any other action (eg a rescheduling of the hearing or the opportunity to make further written submissions) is necessitated.
+The Executive Director may serve as Panel Chair or a Panel member if they have not been involved in the case, or its consideration under this Policy. - 8.6 Any member appointed to a Misconduct Appeals Panel who considers that there is or that there appears to be a conflict of interest or compromise in their serving on a particular Panel shall notify the Secretary to the Misconduct Appeals Panel.
+The Secretary shall then determine whether a replacement Panel member should be appointed. - 8.7 The quorum for a hearing of the Misconduct Appeals Panel will be the Chair and two other members. - 8.8 In determining whether a School representative should attend the hearing to respond to the student's appeal, the final decision regarding the member of staff to be called shall rest with the Chair of the Misconduct Appeals Panel. - 8.9 In the circumstance that the student and/or any other relevant parties are unable to attend, it will be at the discretion of the Chair of the Misconduct Appeals Panel as to whether the appeal proceedings may continue or whether any other action (e.g. a rescheduling of the hearing or the opportunity to make further written submissions) is necessitated.
 Where a student is for good reason unable to attend a hearing on the scheduled date, a new date will normally be offered.

-What the Conservatoire will send the student
+What the School will send the student